msk-5s/phase-svd-opendss/README.md

 # **phase-svd-opendss**

+**Note: Use the `base-phase-svd` branch of this repository if trying to recreate the dataset used in the [phase-svd](https://github.com/msk-5s/phase-svd) repository.**

-This repository contains the source code for generating the dataset used in the [phase-svd](https://github.com/msk-5s/phase-svd) repository.
-This code will generate a synthetic voltage magnitude dataset using the [Electric Power Research Institute's (EPRI)](https://www.epri.com/) ckt5 test feeder circuit.
-This dataset is composed of 35040 voltage magnitude measurements from 1379 loads sampled at 15-minute intervals over a year.
-Each column name in the dataset will contain the name of the load in the ckt5 circuit.
-Metadata will also be generated for each load containing the following:
+This repository contains the source code for generating the [phase-svd](https://www.kaggle.com/datasets/msk5sdata/phase-svd) dataset.
+This code will generate a synthetic dataset using the [Electric Power Research Institute's (EPRI)](https://www.epri.com/) ckt5 test feeder circuit (radial network).
+This dataset is composed of 35040 measurements from 1379 single-phase loads, 591 secondary distribution transformers, and 1 substation transformer sampled at 15-minute intervals over a year.

+The following measurements are generated:
+- Voltage magnitude and angle for each of the 1379 single-phase loads.
+- Current magnitude and angle for each of the 1379 single-phase loads.
+- Voltage magnitude and angle for each of the 591 single-phase secondary distribution transformers (primary and secondary sides).
+- Current magnitude and angle for each of the 591 single-phase secondary distribution transformers (primary and secondary sides).
+- Voltage magnitude and angle for the 1 substation transformer (primary and secondary sides).
+- Current magnitude and angle for the 1 substation transformer (primary and secondary sides).

+The labels will also be generated for each load containing the following:
 - Name of the load in the ckt5 circuit.
-- Phase that the load is connected to.
+- Phase that the load is connected to (A = 0, B = 1, C = 2).
 - Name of the ckt5 loadshape used to synthesize the load profile for the load.
 - Name of the secondary distribution transformer that the load is connected to.